 During a cervical medial-branch nerve block procedure, an anesthetic and a corticosteroid are injected near small medial nerves connected to a specific facet joint.
 The anesthetic provides immediate but temporary pain relief; the corticosteroid provides long-lasting relief a few days later by reducing inflammation.

-The procedure is usually performed in an outpatient surgical center.
-A patient is given intravenous medication to help with relaxation.
-The skin on the back is cleaned, and a local anesthetic is applied.
-The targeted area is pinpointed using X-rays and contrast dye, and a small needle is inserted near the medial-branch nerve.
+The procedure is usually performed in an office fluoroscopy room.
+A small needle is inserted near the medial-branch nerve.
 Once the needle is situated properly, the injection is administered.
 It can take as much as a week for the injection to provide full pain relief.
 A patient can return to work or other normal activities the next day.

 Results of a Cervical Medial-Branch Block

 Results of a cervical medial-branch block vary.
-If the patient‘s pain is cut in half (or more), it is considered diagnostically significant because it indicates that the pain is being generated through the medial nerve.
+If the patient‘s pain is reduced by 80%, it is considered diagnostically significant because it indicates that the pain is being generated through the medial nerve.
 If this is the case, the patient may undergo radiofrequency ablation, which is helpful for a longer time, usually between 6 months and 1 year, than the injection.

 Side Effects/Risks of a Cervical Medial-Branch Block